-When couples get divorced late in life, they may face distinctive concerns, particularly in the area of property division.
+When couples decide to get divorced later in life, they may face distinct concerns, particularly in the area of property division.
 Unlike couples who divorce after just a few years of marriage, they may need to decide how to apportion real estate that is jointly owned or divide complex assets such as retirement plans.
 They are also more likely to face concerns related to Social Security and alimony.
-At Goldstein Law Group, our Monmouth County late-life divorce lawyers are sensitive to the concerns that spouses may face during this process.Common Issues in a Late-Life Divorce
+At Goldstein Law Group, our Monmouth County divorce lawyers are experienced in handling late-life divorce cases, and we are sensitive to the concerns that spouses may face during this process.Common Issues in a Late-Life Divorce

 In New Jersey, property is divided equitably.
-This means the court looks at what is fair in a set of circumstances, rather than valuing all the property and splitting it exactly down the middle.
-Fairness is based on factors related to how the spouses contributed during the marriage and what they will need in order to live their lives separately.
+This means that the court looks at what is fair according to a specific set of circumstances, rather than simply valuing all the property and splitting it exactly down the middle.
+Fairness is based on factors related to how the spouses contributed during the marriage, and what they each will need in order to live their lives separately.

 Property division can be especially frustrating for some older couples.
 Among the assets that may be marital property is the home a couple has lived in together for years.
 In some cases, both parties may want to sell the house, in which case it may be possible to fairly divide the proceeds of the sale.
 However, in other cases, both partners may be interested in keeping the house, not only for sentimental reasons, but also for the tax benefits and the impact of home ownership on public benefits like Medicaid.

-If you keep your house and you are 62 or older, you may qualify for a reverse mortgage, which allows people 62 and older to draw on their home equity.
-For those who have retired, a reverse mortgage can be a good way to get income necessary to thrive in the post-retirement years.
-A late-life divorce attorney can help Monmouth County residents determine the implications of this situation.
+If you keep your house and you are 62 or older, you may qualify for a reverse mortgage, which allows people who are 62 and older to draw on the equity in their home.
+For those who have retired, a reverse mortgage may be a good way to get the income or funding necessary to thrive in the post-retirement years.
+A divorce attorney who specializes in late-life divorce issues can help Monmouth County residents determine the implications of this situation.
 The loan only needs to be paid back when the borrower moves, dies, or sells the house.
-This is a huge advantage, and if one spouse gets to keep the home in a late-life divorce, the possibility of a reverse mortgage and other advantages will have to be considered when determining an equitable division.
+This can be a huge advantage, and if one spouse gets to keep the home in a late-life divorce, the possibility of obtaining a reverse mortgage and other such advantages are a value that will have to be considered when determining equitable distribution of assets.

-If one spouse is over 60 and gave up certain opportunities in order to take care of a family, a substantial amount of alimony may be appropriate.
-However, there are no set rules related to whether a spouse qualifies for alimony.
-Instead, the court will evaluate considerations such as the length of the marriage, the requesting spouse’s needs, the spouse’s income, the couple’s standard of living, any parental responsibilities, and the time and expense necessary for a spouse to become self-supporting.Enlist a Late-Life Divorce Lawyer in Monmouth County
+If one spouse is over 60 and gave up certain opportunities in order to take care of a family and/or household, a substantial alimony award may be appropriate.
+However, there are no set rules related to whether a spouse qualifies for alimony, or in what amount.
+Instead, the court will evaluate considerations such as the length of the marriage, the requesting spouse’s needs, the spouse’s income, the couple’s standard of living, any parental responsibilities, and the time and expense necessary for a spouse to become self-supporting.Enlist a Divorce Lawyer in Monmouth County

-At Goldstein Law Group, we understand that divorce is especially challenging for those going through this process late in life.
+At Goldstein Law Group, we understand that divorce is especially challenging for those who are going through this process later in life.
 Our family law attorneys can help you explore your options.
-Many of our clients come from Rumson, Red Bank, Old Bridge, and Manalapan, as well as throughout Middlesex County.
-Contact us at 732-967-6777 or via our online form for a free consultation with a Monmouth County late-life divorce attorney.
+Many of our clients come from Rumson, Spring Lake, Brielle, Wall Township, Brick, Red Bank, Old Bridge, Marlboro, and Manalapan, as well as communities throughout Middlesex, Monmouth, and Ocean Counties.
+Contact us at 732-967-6777 or via our online form for a free consultation with a Monmouth County attorney.